citrusframework/citrus/CONTRIBUTING.md

 Before you propose a pull request, please ensure, that the [definition of done](#definition-of-done) is fulfilled.

 This helps us to reach several goals:
-* Maintain the quality of Citrus
+* Maintain the high quality standards of Citrus
 * Make changes transparent to the community
 * Discuss changes to ensure that the best possible solution will make it into the next release
 * Enable a sustainable system for Citrus maintainers to review contributions